apostolovbg/black-epsilon-lab/README.md

 - **Power**
   - 50 A / 240 V supply
-  - Distribution panel on the shop wall
+  - Distribution panel redesigned, circuit breakers replaced and reassigned
-  - New circuits and outlets routed around the room (channels cut in the drywall, then closed, replastered and painted)
+  - New circuits and outlets routed around the room - channels cut in the drywall, then closed, replastered and painted as if it has never happened, see photos in [renovation](https://github.com/apostolovbg/black-epsilon-lab/tree/main/images/renovation) gallery

 - **Lighting**

   Carefully zoned lighting to avoid the classic “single blinding lamp” workshop:

-  - Bright overhead LED panels:
+  - Bright overhead 4000K LED panels:
-    - Zone for the **lathe & mill** bench
+    - Zone for the **lathe & mill** benches
     - Zone for the **window-side** wall and general-purpose bench
   - Low-intensity 5 W lights for:
     - Comfortable evening presence
     - Screen work without glare
   - Directed task lighting:
-    - Spot for the **surface plate**
+    - Spot for the **surface plate** and **metrology table**
     - Spot for the **main GP bench**
   - **Hidden LED strips** along tool walls above benches for extra local light

 In the **front office**:

-- One warm (3000 K) and one neutral (4000 K) light on the ceiling, for both relaxed and focused work.
+- One 5W warm (3000 K) and one 10W neutral (4000 K) light on the ceiling, for both relaxed and focused work.

 Result: you can light just the area you’re working in — from “surgical bright over the machine” to “soft ambient while watching something”.